An inspiring study environment

 The quiet atmosphere in the libraries ensures a pleasant and inspiring study environment.

-Due to coronavirus regulations in The Netherlands, Leiden University Libraries (UBL) has had to adjust its services.
-During national lockdown, options to reserve a study place are more limited than before.
-For an up-to-date overview of our current range of services, please check our webpage on library services during the coronavirus situation.UBL library services during the coronavirus situation
+Due to nationwide coronavirus regulations, Leiden University Libraries (UBL) has had to adjust its services.
+For an up-to-date overview, please check our webpage on library services during the coronavirus situation.UBL library services during the coronavirus situation

 Library users are trusted to show consideration towards fellow students and library staff alike, and to respect each other’s needs, space and property.